Updated June 21, 2023

 Introduction to Autodesk Uninstall Tool

-During the installation of Autodesk, a large number of additional components are installed that are required by a personal as additional plugins for their work.
-Post work completion, it was a hassle to remove these additional products using the standard add/remove programs through the control panel.
-Thus to leverage user experience and to ease down the steps for the user, Autodesk came up with a unique yet interesting idea of having an uninstallation tool that provides choice to uninstall all the components for the complete Autodesk suite.
-This Autodesk uninstall tool plays a crucial role if the installation failed due to any reason and the user wants to have a clean installation.
+During the installation of Autodesk, many additional components are required by personnel as additional plugins for their work.
+Post-work completion, it was a hassle to remove these additional products using the standard add/remove programs through the control panel.
+Thus, to leverage user experience and ease down the user’s steps, Autodesk came up with a unique yet interesting idea of having an uninstallation tool that provides the choice to uninstall all the components for the complete Autodesk suite.
+This Autodesk uninstalls tool is crucial if the installation fails for any reason and the user wants a clean installation.

-Steps to remove the program using Autodesk Uninstall Tool
+Steps to Remove the Program Using Autodesk Uninstall Tool

 Step 1: Open Start Menu and Search “Uninstall Tool”